kambi-sportsbook-widgets/kambi-sportsbook-league-widget/README.md

-# league-widget - (not ready for production)
+# league-widget

-Displays the league teams with statistics, with data from a json feed
+Displays the league teams with statistics, with data from statistics api

 ## Configuration example: